- How did Diana Baumrind come up with parenting styles?

 - Encouraging their children to be independent

-- Placing limits, expectations, and consequences on behaviour
+- Placing limits, expectations, and consequences on behavior

 - Being more flexible and adjusting their responses to suit circumstances and situations